Health Care Reform: Don’t Shortchange our Growth Drivers

 Unlocking entrepreneurship through a mandate for small businesses seems like a dangerous policy solution.
 Given that small businesses employ over half of all private sector employees and that firms less than five years old accounted for all net job growth in the past decades, this provision could actually decrease coverage for Americans if entrepreneurs are deterred.
 Certain provisions consider the difficulties for smaller companies.
 For example, the Senate Health, Education, Labor and Pensions (HELP) bill would exempt employers with fewer than 25 employees.
 The House Tri-Committee bill (Ways and Means, the Committee on Energy and Commerce, and the Committee on Education and Labor) would exempt small businesses with a payroll of less than $500,000 a year.
 Even if these provisions effectively protected the smallest, how would they affect businesses’ decisions to expand?

-Senator Max Baucus, the Chairman of the Finance Committee, released a proposal (just passed by the Committee on a 14-9 vote with Senator Olympia Snowe the only Republican voting in favor) that would not require employers to offer coverage.
+Senator Max Baucus, the Chairman of the Finance Committee, released a proposal with a price tag of $829 billion (just passed by the Committee on a 14-9 vote with Senator Olympia Snowe the only Republican voting in favor) that would not require employers to offer coverage.
 However, employers with more than 50 workers would have to reimburse the government for some or all of the cost of subsidies provided to employees who buy insurance on their own.
 This constitutes a penalty to employers who do not offer coverage even when the Baucus version would also extend tax credits to help small businesses buy insurance ($24 billion over 10 years).
 Even though it argues that the structure of the tax credit does not go far enough to help small businesses, the National Federation of Independent Business (NFIB) supports some aspects of this version, after opposing versions passed by the Senate HELP Committee and thee three versions in House of Representatives (click here for NFIB’s vision).

 Other measures currently on the table hold some promise to ease the burden on our entrepreneurial workforce, although they are far from being the ideal solution.
 Prohibiting insurance companies from denying coverage or charging higher premiums because of a person’s health status or pre-existing medical conditions can do much to ensure that non-employer-based insurance becomes more widely available.
 Today, employer-provided insurance is the only reliable form of affordable private insurance coverage.
 Also interesting in this regard are the insurance exchange provisions.
 A recent analysis by the Commonwealth Fund argues that the ability to purchase health insurance through the new health insurance exchange would help small business by guaranteeing a standard benefit package and control premium costs.
 Eligibility for this option varies in current Congressional bills under consideration, ranging from opening the exchange to firms with fewer than 50 employees under the Senate HELP Committee bill to opening it to firms with 10 or fewer employees the first year and those with up to 20 employees in subsequent years under the House Tri-Committee bill.
 As long as the exchange system is consumer-driven, this kind of innovation could successfully alleviate the problem of lack of options for new ventures and their employees.